familiarcat/temporal-wake/temporal_wake_outline.md

 - Established own societies on various worlds
 - Range from anarchist communes to corporate autocracies
 - Notable: Some thriving, some failed, some unknown fate

+**Generation Convoy** (2080s launches):
+- Multi‑ship caravan launched alongside early military era
+- Sublight only; passengers in cryogenic sleep; skeleton crews rotate awake in multi‑year watches
+- Guardian Sentinel’s prime charter was to guard this convoy through deep space
+- One vessel, a research‑minded watch team, secretly retrofitted an improvised warp field to shorten the journey, intending to arrive at Kepler‑442 during the convergence
+- The unstable, uncalibrated field becomes the trigger for the system‑wide resonance risk that forces Webb’s intervention

+#### Archimedes (Convoy Vessel) — Rotating Watch (3‑month cycles)

+The Archimedes is one of the convoy’s keels, carrying seventeen thousand colonists in cryogenic sleep.
+Its operations are maintained by five‑person rotating watches who spend three months awake together, then return to cryo for recovery.
+Over years of cycles, the same five have come to know, love, and trust one another — forming a miniature society within a sleeping city.

+**Crew (Rotation Cycle)**
+- **Laila Ben Amar (engineer)**: Improvisational brilliance with hardware, designs the field shaper from spin‑coil components.
+Romantic partner of Zhou.
+Believes the moral duty is to deliver families sooner.
+- **Evan Zhou (systems / power)**: Quiet stabilizer of the group; keeps Laila’s designs alive with meticulous power budgets.
+His love for Laila and the sleeping colonists gives him courage — and blind spots.
+- **Maeve Ortega (cryo / medic)**: Guardian of the sleeping.
+Advocates conservative risk posture; monitors physiological risk from field fluctuations; moral ballast of the team.
+- **Raj Patel (field theory / math)**: Self‑taught theorist from convoy libraries; derives the resonance window that seems to make the jump “safe.”
+Confident, persuasive; professional sparks with Duarte.
+- **Isabel Duarte (nav / astrogation)**: Charts the intercept to Kepler‑442 using old ephemerides and limited updates.
+Sees the jump as poetic destiny — the convoy finally “joining history.”

+**Interpersonal Web**
+- Laila ⇄ Zhou: intimate bond; they measure time in “shared fixes” more than days.
+- Duarte ⇄ Patel: intellectual romance; arguments resolve at the whiteboard.
+- Maeve → All: caretaker skepticism; refuses to sign off until evidence convinces her.

+**Motivation & Blind Spots**
+- From their perspective, they were not “given” warp; they earned it through years of watch‑cycle toil.
+The retrofit is rescue, not hubris.
+- They do not know their improvised bubble will couple with Kepler’s converging signatures; the pending resonance is invisible from their limited instruments.

+**Inciting Absence**
+- A scheduled Guardian Sentinel convoy sweep fails to arrive (Guardian trapped by Kepler convergence and Accord politics).
+The missed check‑in breaks the rhythm the convoy depends on, pushing the watch toward their “one clean skip” attempt.

+**Interactions (Narrative Hooks)**
+- Guardian Sentinel: Park offers escort and caution; Reeves negotiates protocols for a safe hold while science arrives.
+- Prometheus Array: Al‑Hamadi/Tchaikovsky attempt remote diagnostics; teaching moments on evidence vs. certainty.
+- Odyssey Venture (Webb): Offers counter‑field math; refuses to shame them — speaks to intent and stakes, not blame.

 ### Alien Life in This Universe